Aftercare information

 I recommend using an organic or natural moisturiser that is specifically for tattoos.

-Be mindful of ‘double dipping’ - do not let anyone else use your potted as cross contamination may happen.
+Be mindful of ‘double dipping’ - do not let anyone else use your pot or tube as cross contamination may happen.

-Use a small amount once to twice a day - once after cleaning it at least.
+Use a small amount once to twice a day depending how dry it gets.
 Use just enough to moisturise the area and that’s it.
 Too much may cause healing problems.
 And always use clean hands when applying the cream.

 • Close-up of a person's arm with multiple tattoos, a hand resting on the arm, showing tattooed sketches and designs in black and white.